 Melissa Brewer is a senior associate in the firm’s Washington, D.C. office.
 Her practice primarily focuses on international trade related issues, including representing domestic industries in U.S. antidumping and countervailing duty proceedings against unfairly priced and subsidized foreign imports.
 In this capacity, Melissa practices before the U.S. Department of Commerce, U.S. International Trade Commission, Office of the United States Trade Representative, and has appeared before the U.S. Court of International Trade and U.S. Court of Appeals for the Federal Circuit.
 Melissa has represented clients in proceedings before U.S. Customs and Border Protection, including requests for classification of goods and rulings pertaining to the country of origin of imported merchandise.
 Melissa also has experience counseling clients on issues pertaining to the North American Free Trade Agreement and the agreements of the World Trade Organization.

 Melissa’s prior government experience provides her with invaluable insight into the decision-making processes involved in trade cases.
 Prior to joining Kelley Drye, Melissa served as an attorney advisor to the Office of the Chief Counsel for Trade Enforcement & Compliance at the United States Department of Commerce.
-In that capacity, she drafted petitions, motions, briefs, and other written submissions in cases before the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit, and the WTO Dispute Settlement Body.
+In that capacity, she drafted petitions, motions, briefs, and other written submissions in cases before the Court of International Trade, the Court of Appeals for the Federal Circuit, and the WTO Dispute Settlement Body.
 She has extensive experience dealing with the domestic implementation of WTO decisions pursuant to Sections 123 and 129 of the Uruguay Round Agreements Act.
 Melissa also advised department officials on administrative law, judicial precedent, agency regulations and practice, and customs liquidation issues in antidumping and countervailing duty investigations, reviews, and other administrative proceedings.
 She has experience dealing with matters concerning foreign trade zones, the regulatory rulemaking process, and proceedings concerning scope and circumvention of antidumping and countervailing duty orders.

 Catholic University Law alumni mentor

 Assisted in antidumping and countervailing duty investigations and five year “sunset” reviews before the U.S. Department of Commerce and the U.S. International Trade Commission on behalf of domestic producers of various steel products, aluminum products, textiles, agricultural products, and power grid products.